rozek/multi_servo-thing/README.md

 ![Schematic](./multi_servo/circuit/images/schematic.png)

-In many cases, the servo output pins may be directly connected to a servo - but it is generally safer to put a level shifter in between a servo and the RP2040.
+When powered with 5V, servos may often be directly connected to the RP2040.
+However, if you plan to use higher voltages (e.g., 6V), you should insert a level shifter between RP2040 and servo.

+> Servos should usually be powered by a separate power supply.
+If you still choose to power them via USB, you should stabilize the power supply of the servos with about 100µF per servo.

 ## Installation and Usage ##